Zenohm/OmniReader/README.md

 ===
 This program will gather text from the inputted source, parse it, and output an audio version of that text using either Google's text-to-speech engine or a local text-to-speech solution.

+All stories will be stored in the current home directory, for example:

+    C:/Users/<Username>/

 Install
 ---